Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 Connection approval allows you to decide on a per connection basis if the connection should be allowed.
 Connection approval also enables you to specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.
 By setting `ConnectionApproval` property of the `NetworkManager` to `true` Netcode will then check to make sure the `NetworkManager.ConnectionApprovalCallback' has been assigned.
 If it has been assigned, then Netcode will invoke the connection approval process for connecting clients.  _If not set, then it will automatically authorize the user and assign the default player prefab!_

 ### NetworkManager.ConnectionApprovalRequest
+This class represents the client-to-server request that contains:
-Contains the connecting client identifier and additional connection data (if any is provided).
+- ClientNetworkId: the connecting client identifier
+- Payload: any additional user defined connection data

 ### NetworkManager.ConnectionApprovalResponse
 This is how the connection approval response is formed by user code.
 This class contains all of the connection approval response required to authorize or reject a player attempting to connect.
 It also contains additional properties to further define:
-- The type of player prefab to use for the authorized player (if this is null it uses the default NetworkManager defined player prefab)
+- The type of player prefab to use for the authorized player (_if this is null it uses the default `NetworkManager` defined player prefab_)
 - The position and rotation of the player when spawned
 - The ability to mark the approval "pending" to delay the authorization until other user-specific code finishes the approval process.